-That doesn’t mean you can’t enhance your recordings with the right mastering processes but the results are limited to the quality of what there is to work with.
+That doesn’t mean you can’t enhance your recordings with the right mastering processes.
+However, the results are limited to the quality of what there is to work with.

 To put it bluntly; Shit in = Shit out.

-Go to a decent studio if you can afford to or consider hiring a couple of select high end units for your studio.
+Go to a decent studio if you can afford.
+Consider hiring a couple of select high-end units for your studio.

 Pay attention to the tone and timbre of the instruments while recording, don’t expect to “fix it in the mix” or cover over the mistakes afterwards.